home-assistant/home-assistant.io/source/_lovelace/vertical-stack.markdown

 footer: true
 ---

 Stack card will allow you to stack together multiple cards so they always sit together in the same column one on top of the other.
-Keep in mind this can be used with any cards, and even used alongside a [horizontal-stack](/lovelace/horizontal-stack/).
+Keep in mind this can be used with any cards and even used alongside a [horizontal-stack](/lovelace/horizontal-stack/).

-{% linkable_title Options %}
+## {% linkable_title Options %}

 {% configuration %}
 type: